sveltejs/svelte/site/content/tutorial/02-reactivity/02-reactive-declarations/text.md

 title: Declarations
 ---

 Svelte automatically updates the DOM when your component's state changes.
-Often, some parts of a component's state need to be computed from *other* parts (such as a `fullname` derived from a `firstname` and a `lastname`), and recomputed whenever they change.
+Often, some parts of a component's state depends on *other* parts.
+For example, you may want to have `fullname` derived from `firstname` and `lastname` and also want to recompute `fullname` when `firstname` and/or `lastname` changes.

 For these, we have *reactive declarations*.
 They look like this: